Measles is a highly contagious disease caused by the measles virus.

 What are the symptoms of measles?

 Measles usually starts with a cough, cold-like symptoms, red eyes and a fever.
 These symptoms are followed three to four days later by a rash that begins on the face and spreads all over the body.
-An infected person may also experience Koplik spots in their mouths (small bluish white spots).
+An infected person may also experience small bluish white spots in their mouth (Koplik spots).

 What are the risks of measles?

 Complications of measles can be serious.
-One out of 10 cases will have infections of the ear or lungs (pneumonia).
-Encephalitis (swelling of the brain) occurs in about 1 of every 1,000 cases.
+One out of 10 cases will have infections of the ear (otitis) or lungs (pneumonia).
+Inflammation of the brain (encephalitis) occurs in about one of every 1,000 cases.
 Encephalitis can cause seizures, deafness or permanent brain damage.
-One person in every 3,000 with measles dies of complications.
+One person in every 3,000 measles cases dies of complications.
 Complications and deaths are most common in infants less than 12 months of age.

 How can I prevent getting measles?

 The best way to not get measles is to get immunized.
-The measles vaccine is combined with the mumps and rubella vaccines (MMR) to give protection against all three diseases with one shot.
-The MMR vaccine is safe.
+The measles vaccine is combined with the mumps and rubella vaccines (MMR) to give protection against all three diseases with one vaccine.
+The measles vaccine can also be combined with the mumps, rubella and varicella vaccine (MMRV) for children aged four to 12.
+The MMR and MMRV vaccines are safe.
 It is much safer to get the vaccine than to get the disease.
-When you get immunized you help protect others as well.
+When you get immunized, you help protect others as well.

 Who should get the measles vaccine?

-- Get immunized against measles by making an appointment with your doctor, pharmacist (for those 5 years and older) or at your local public health unit.
+- Get immunized against measles by making an appointment at your local public health unit, with your primary care provider or pharmacist (for those four years of age and older).

 Booking an immunization appointment with Public Health